-Materials needed to grow coco coir
+Materials needed to grow weed in coco coir

 - Quality coco coir medium (premixed bags are simplest, coco bricks are more economical)